Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Limitation Future Work

-\section{Limitation \& Future work}
+\section{Limitation \& Future Work}

-Although AdvCA outperforms numerous baselines and can achieve outstanding performance under various covariate shifts, we also prudently introspect the following limitations of our method.
+Although AIA outperforms numerous baselines and can achieve outstanding performance under various covariate shifts, we also prudently introspect the following limitations of our method.
 And we leave the improvements of these limitations as our future work.

-\begin{itemize}[leftmargin=4mm] \item AdvCA performs OOD exploration through an adversarial data augmentation strategy to achieve environmental diversity.
+\begin{itemize}[leftmargin=4mm] \item AIA performs OOD exploration through an adversarial data augmentation strategy to achieve environmental discrepancy.
 However, it only perturbs the existing graph data in a given training set, such as perturbing original graph node features or graph structures.
-Hence, it is possible that there still exist some overlaps between the augmented distribution and training distribution, so Principle \ref{prin:1} cannot be thoroughly achieved.
-In future work, we will attempt to design more advanced data augmentation methods, such as graph generation-based strategies \citep{zhu2022survey}, to generate more unseen and novel graph data, for pursuing Principle \ref{prin:1}.
+Hence, it is possible that there still exist some overlaps between the augmented distribution and training distribution, so discrepancy principle cannot be thoroughly achieved.
+In future work, we will attempt to design more advanced data augmentation methods, such as graph generation-based strategies \citep{zhu2022survey}, to generate more unseen and novel graph data, for pursuing the discrepancy principle.

-\item For model training, we adopt adversarial training and causal learning to alternately optimize the adversarial augmenter, causal generator and backbone GNN.
-This training strategy may make the training process unstable, so the performance of AdvCA may experience a large variance.
+\item For model training, we adopt adversarial training and stable feature learning to alternately optimize the adversarial augmenter, stable feature generator and backbone GNN.
+This training strategy may make the training process unstable, so the performance of AIA may experience a large variance.
 In addition, these two networks also involve additional parameters.
 Optimizing these parameters separately will also increase the time complexity, as shown in Appendix \ref{apd:complex}.
-Hence, in future work, we will explore how to utilize more advanced optimization methods and lightweight models to achieve the principles of environmental diversity and causal invariance. \end{itemize}
+Hence, in future work, we will explore how to utilize more advanced optimization methods and lightweight models to achieve the principles of environmental feature discrepancy and stable feature consistency. \end{itemize}